rubygems/rfcs/text/0000-add-funding-uri.md

 	Funding:  GEM_FUNDING_PAGE
 ```

 If there is no `funding_page` attribute, no information will be displayed.
-If none of the gems have a `funding` like, the command should print a message out indicating that:
+If none of the gems have a `funding_page` defined, the command should print a message out indicating that:

 ```
 $ bundle fund